jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 4) [Automated Report Generation in Snowflake](#4-automated-report-generation-in-snowflake)

 ## 1) Project Overview & Architecture
+Here is why I selected each component in the pipeline:
+- Oracle database (Data Source) - many enterprise systems, including legacy systems, run on Oracle.
+The goal is to move data from these systems into Snowflake for efficient analysis and reporting.
+- Fivetran (ELT Tool) - a managed cloud ELT service that is easy to configure.
+Fivetran support CDC (Continuous Data Capture) for Oracle databases, enabling real-time replication of database changes into Snowflake.
+- Snowflake (Data Warehouse) - a modern, managed cloud data warehouse designed for analytics.
+I explore its reporting capabilities by generating a Word (.docx) report in Python within a Snowflake Notebook and storing it in an internal stage for easy access.

+Additionally, I provisioned the Oracle database in AWS using Amazon RDS to gain hands-on experience with cloud infrastructure, including server provisioning, networking configuration, and SSH authentication.

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Project%20Architecture.png)

 ## 2) Provisioning Oracle Database in AWS RDS